Prescription and Medication Errors

 Common Types of Medication Errors

 Medication errors are alarmingly common in hospitals nationwide, and doctors, nurses, and pharmacists can all be the cause of these dangerous mistakes.
-The Las Vegas medical malpractice attorneys at the Law Offices of Steven M. Burris have more than 40 years of experience with these complex personal injury claims and understand how to effectively pursue results on behalf of our clients.
+The Las Vegas medical malpractice attorneys at Burris & Thomas, LLC have more than 45 years of experience with these complex personal injury claims and understand how to effectively pursue results on behalf of our clients.

 These errors tend to fall into the following categories: